iann0036/tf-cfn-provider/docs/providers/openstack/ComputeVolumeAttachV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Compute client.
+A Compute client is needed to create a volume attachment.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new volume attachment.

+`InstanceId` - (Required) The ID of the Instance to attach the Volume to.

+`VolumeId` - (Required) The ID of the Volume to attach to an Instance.

+`Device` - (Optional) The device of the volume attachment (ex: `/dev/vdc`). _NOTE_: Being able to specify a device is dependent upon the hypervisor in use.
+There is a chance that the device specified in Terraform will not be the same device the hypervisor chose.
+If this happens, Terraform will wish to update the device upon subsequent applying which will cause the volume to be detached and reattached indefinitely.
+Please use with caution.

+`Multiattach` - (Optional) Enable attachment of multiattach-capable volumes.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`InstanceId` - See Argument Reference above.
+`InstanceId` - See Properties above.

-`VolumeId` - See Argument Reference above.
+`VolumeId` - See Properties above.

-`Device` - See Argument Reference above. _NOTE_: The correctness of this.
+`Device` - See Properties above. _NOTE_: The correctness of this.

-`Multiattach` - See Argument Reference above.
+`Multiattach` - See Properties above.

 ## See Also